ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Experiments and Results

 \subsubsection{Model and Baselines}

 Two representative open-source models, Qwen2.5-7B \citep{qwen2.5} and Llama3.1-8B \citep{dubey2024llama}, are chosen as the target models for evaluation.
-We select StreamingLLM \citep{DBLP:conf/iclr/XiaoTCHL24} and SepLLM \citep{DBLP:journals/corr/abs-2412-12094} as the baselines to benchmark the proposed method.
-In detail, StreamingLLM retains both initial tokens and window tokens, whereas SepLLM, developed based on StreamingLLM, treats separator features as chunk features and incorporates a specialized separator cache management mechanism in the inference stage.
-Detailed settings of the experimental parameters are provided in Appendix \ref{paramer_set}.
+We select StreamingLLM \citep{DBLP:conf/iclr/XiaoTCHL24}, SepLLM \citep{DBLP:journals/corr/abs-2412-12094} and SnapKV \citep{DBLP:conf/nips/LiHYVLYCLC24} as the baselines to benchmark the proposed method.
+Detailed settings of the experimental parameters and training datasets are provided in Appendix \ref{paramer_set}.